 Your AC unit uses a chemical refrigerant to shift humidity within your home outside.
 This makes your house cool and comfy.
 The type of refrigerant used in residential air conditioner has changed a couple of times as time has gone by, following technology advances and environmental considerations.

-All modern home air conditioners have R410a, also known as Puron.
+All modern home air conditioners in Cocoa have R410a, also known as Puron.
 But this refrigerant will eventually be phased out.
-This is because of a continued attention on lowering chemicals known to impact the environment.
+This is because of a continued attention on lowering chemicals known to negatively impact the environment.